Sustainability, Technology Background, REGMAX® Solution

 In conclusion, the high FeClcontent in spent HCl from stainless steel pickling is a significant obstacle for traditional spray roasting regeneration methods.
 The tendency of FeCl3 to volatilize prior to hydrolysis leads to its accumulation in the system, reducing process efficiency and potentially causing operational problems.
 This problem highlights the need for specialized regeneration techniques designed to meet the unique challenges of stainless-steel pickling acid recovery.

-SUSTEC’s REGMAXCL: A Complete Solution to Acid Recovery
+SUSTEC’s REGMAX.CHLORIDE: A Complete Solution to Acid Recovery

 SUSTEC's goal is to eliminate all waste acids from stainless steel pickling.
 Initially starting with its REGMAX solution for mixed acids (HF and HNO3), SUSTEC's strategy from the outset was to also solve all the other associated acid consumption and environmental waste problems in the industry.